ibexa/documentation-developer/docs/guide/extending/extending_thumbnails.md

 # Extending thumbnails

 Thumbnails enable you to easily choose an image for a specific Content Type.
+If you do not want to use custom thumbnails [`ContentType` icons](../../resources/icons.md#content-types) will be used instead.

 ## Thumbnail mechanism

 The thumbnail mechanism has two layers, and each layer can have many implementations.
-The mechanism checks if any of the implementations returns an image.
+The mechanism checks if any of the implementations returns an image that can be a thumbnail.
 If found, the image is used as a Content Type thumbnail.

 First layer of the mechanism contains strategy pattern that focuses on finding a thumbnail.